What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 We’ve already told you that the Swedes are big on interactive museums.
 This huge open-air venue is the proof.

 The Skansen Museum is a small concentrate of Sweden, where you can see over a hundred traditional habitats.
-There’s even a park with animals from the far north (reindeer, elk…).
-You won’t notice the passage of time.
+There’s even a park with animals from the Far North (reindeer, elk…).
+You’ll be amazed at how much time passes in this open-air museum.

 6. Stockholm metro: a veritable art gallery